-26. OPERATING SEGMENTS
+27. OPERATING SEGMENTS

-The Group is organised into the following main business segments:-
+The Group is organised into the following main business segments are as follows:-

+(i) Hardware

-- (i) Hardware - Including sale, assembly and distribution of Cheque Deposit and Cash Recycling Machines. - (ii) Software Solution and Services ("SSS")
+Including sale, assembly and distribution of Cheque Deposit Machines and Cash Recycling Machines and other hardware equipments.

+(ii) Software Solution and Services ("SSS")

-Including sale of software, software customisation, maintenance, after sale services and outsourcing of payment kiosks.
+Including sale of software, software customisation, support and maintenance, after sale services, cheque processing outsourcing and outsourcing of payment kiosks.

-Management has determined the operating segments based on the reports reviewed by the chief operating decision-maker ("CODM") (i.e. the Group's Chief Executive Officer, Chief Financial Officer and Senior VP of Business Development) that are used to make strategic decisions.
+Management has determined the operating segments based on the reports reviewed by the chief operating decision-maker ("CODM") (i.e. the Group's Chief Executive Officer, Chief Financial Officer and Senior VPs of the various departments) that are used to make strategic decisions.